- Download our Dubai Schools Guide

 Expats will be spoilt for choice when it comes to dining out in Dubai, with hundreds of restaurants to suit any taste and budget.

-One not-to-be-missed eating experience in Dubai is the famous 'brunch'.
-Hosted mainly by the larger hotels, brunch is an eat-as-much-as-you-like buffet, normally accompanied by unlimited beverages or house wine, beer, and even champagne in some cases, and are held on a Friday from 12pm onwards.
+One not-to-be-missed eating experience in Dubai is the famous Friday brunch.
+Hosted mainly by the larger hotels, brunch is an eat-as-much-as-you-like buffet, is held from 12pm onwards, and is normally accompanied by unlimited beverages or house wine, beer, and even champagne in some cases.
 Prices vary widely, as does the quality of the food on offer, so it’s best to get some recommendations before deciding where to go.

 Alcohol is only served at select restaurants licensed to serve liquor.
 In most cases, the impressive array of hotel restaurants satisfies this requirement.
-Any dishes containing pork or alcohol are clearly marked on the menu, and pork products are only served in establishments that have a special licence.
+Any dishes containing pork or alcohol are clearly marked on the menu, and pork products are only served in establishments with a special licence.

 Ramadan

-Bear in mind that during the holy month of Ramadan, Muslims and even some expats fast.
+Bear in mind that Muslims observe the holy month of Ramadan with a fast.
 One is not permitted to eat or drink in public during the day for the duration of the holiday.
 Many restaurants remain closed until evening, although those in the larger hotels still serve food.

-Lunchtime dining takes place behind covered windows in order to show respect.
-As take-away meals are allowed, many restaurants remain partially open to provide this service, or else do home deliveries.
+Lunchtime dining takes place behind covered windows to show respect.
+As takeaway meals are allowed, many restaurants remain partially open to provide this service or else do home deliveries.
 Fasting is broken after sunset, and restaurants will open as normal at this time, often remaining open into the early hours of the morning.

 Outdoor activities in Dubai